 - $7.00 per hour as of October 1, 2007

-Portland Minimum Wage: Portland City Council voted to raise minimum wage to $10.68 per hour as of January 1, 2017.
+Portland Minimum Wage: The Portland City Council voted to raise minimum wage to $10.68 per hour as of January 1, 2017.
 The minimum wage ordinance applies to employers who have a place of business in the City and have employee who work within the City.
-Tipped employees may be paid a reduced minimum wage of at least $5.00 per hour as of July 1, 2018.
+The minimum wage for Portland increased to $10.90 per hour as of July 1, 2018.
 Since the state minimum wage is $11 per hour as of January 1, 2019, Portland employers must currently pay the higher state minimum wage.
 The Portland minimum wage is connected to the CPI and may increase on July 1, 2019.
 If it increases beyond $11 per hour, Portland employers will need to comply with the higher city minimum wage ordinance.

 Overtime Regulations: Overtime pay of time and a half is due after 40 hours of work per workweek.